 Students Seeking Historical Truth

-The first mention of Saunders’s leadership of the Ku Klux Klan in a student publication was in March 1975, when The Daily Tar Heel published a piece comparing Saunders to the publicity director of the KKK, David Duke, who had recently visited the campus to deliver a lecture which had been protested by members of the BSM.
+The first mention of Saunders’s leadership of the Ku Klux Klan in a student publication was in March 1975, when The Daily Tar Heel published a piece comparing Saunders to the publicity director of the KKK, David Duke, who had recently visited the campus to deliver a lecture which had been protested by members of the Black Student Movement (BSM).
 Reporting on the connections between Saunders and Duke, Elizabeth Leland wrote: “Saunders, a patriot, a devoted North Carolinian.
 Or Saunders, the emperor of a racist organization.
 As you walk through the 62-room building named for this man, the choice is yours.
-The university made its opinion known upon dedication of the building 53 years ago.”3 Over the next twenty years, the fact of Saunders’s involvement in Ku Klux Klan was periodically mentioned in The Daily Tar Heel and Black Ink, but other campaigns for the creation of Black counter-spaces took prominence in movements for racial justice.
+The university made its opinion known upon dedication of the building 53 years ago.”3 Over the next twenty years, the fact of Saunders’s involvement in the Ku Klux Klan was periodically mentioned in The Daily Tar Heel and Black Ink, but other campaigns for the creation of Black counter-spaces took prominence in movements for racial justice.

 Students Seeking Historical Truth (SSHT) became the first student organization that formed to contest the University’s history of anti-Black violence.
 Founded in the fall semester of 1999, SSHT had two main goals: “First, to obtain official acknowledgement from the University of its history and that the University takes steps to teach and enlighten the campus community about its history.
 The second goal is to erect a public monument to the contributions that Blacks have made to this university.”4 Kristi Booker, a Black student and graduate of 2002, had been inspired to create SSHT after a conversation she had with Yonni Chapman, then a masters graduate of the History Department and a local social justice organizer, from whom she had learned of Saunders’s leadership of the Ku Klux Klan.
 “The problem is that the University continues to honor and condone Saunders,” she told The Daily Tar Heel.
 “By doing that they condone the immoral practices of the Ku Klux Klan.”5

 Booker arrived in Chapel Hill in the fall of 1998 from Charlotte, North Carolina, where she had been one of only six Black students at her high school.
 Her experiences with Black student solidarity groups at her high school and within the BSM encouraged her to form SSHT as a way to interrogate the progressive and predominantly white portrayal of the University’s history.6 Booker explained in an October 1999 panel discussion that SSHT’s goal at its founding was not to advocate for changing the name of Saunders Hall, but to commemorate “the victims of Saunders’s violence.”7 Nor was their issue just relegated to the campus landscape.
-As Booker’s comments to The Daily Tar Heel demonstrate, SSHT focused on the campus landscape only as a way to bring awareness to the institution’s anti-Black institutional landscape, with a history that “reflects a deep commitment to Black degradation.”8 From their origins, SSHT, with a membership of both Black and white students, was clear to state that their goal was not to simply to draw attention to the namesake of one building but to contest the University’s long history of racial violence and injustice.
+As Booker’s comments to The Daily Tar Heel demonstrate, SSHT focused on the campus landscape only as a way to bring awareness to the University’s anti-Black institutional landscape, with a history that “reflects a deep commitment to Black degradation.”8 From their origins, SSHT, with a membership of both Black and white students, was clear that their goal was not to simply to draw attention to the namesake of one building but to contest the University’s long history of racial violence and injustice.

 SSHT identified a number of buildings on the campus named in honor of enslavers, Jim Crow-era white supremacists, and mid-twentieth century segregationists.
 In close proximity on the campus to Saunders Hall, the organization singled out Steele Building, named to honor Walter Leak Steele, “a vocal opponent of the Reconstruction Acts,” and Murphey Hall, named to honor Archibald DeBow Murphey, an early graduate of the University “who owned several slaves.”9 At a presentation to a meeting of the BSM, SSHT identified still other buildings named in honor of white supremacists, including Ruffin Residence Hall, Davie Hall, Swain Hall, Mitchell Hall, Aycock Residence Hall, and finally, Memorial Hall, which they argued “pulls it all together,” by honoring dozens of the state’s antebellum white elite and Confederate officers.10 Booker, who had “researched on her own about the history of UNC buildings,” compiled their findings in Wilson Library’s University Archives.11 Chapman, who had, by 1999, written a lengthy masters thesis on the history of activism in the Black community of Chapel Hill and provided historical research for the Housekeepers Association only a few years prior, supported Booker’s research.

-Chapman, with his interest in combining history with activism in pursuit of social justice at the University and within the Town of Chapel Hill, continued to play a crucial role in supporting several campus organizations, beginning with the HKA.
-As Chapman explained in the introduction to his dissertation, he “became interested in the names of university buildings during the 1990s when I was helping the UNC Housekeepers Association research the history of [B]lack workers at the university.”12 Chapman understood profoundly the problem of sustaining a social movement through the four year cycles of student life, and he worked to bridge those gaps in time by continuing to educate incoming students about the University’s history and the legacy of its past.13 Chapman’s contributions to campus movements for racial justice as a scholar and activist were considerable, and his legacy as an organizer in North Carolina continues to surface in more contemporary movements for Black voting rights and criminal justice reform.14 Chapman’s masters thesis, dissertation, and other writings influenced two decades of students interested in the Black history of the institution, and he was one of the first scholars to explore the connections between institutions of higher education and the legacy of enslavement, asking questions about the history of predominantly white institutions that other scholars would not begin to explore until a decade later.
+Chapman, with his interest in combining history with activism in pursuit of social justice at the University and within the Town of Chapel Hill, continued to play a crucial role in supporting several campus organizations, beginning with the Housekeepers Association.
+As Chapman explained in the introduction to his dissertation, he “became interested in the names of university buildings during the 1990s when I was helping the UNC Housekeepers Association research the history of black workers at the university.”12 Chapman understood profoundly the problem of sustaining a social movement through the four year cycles of student life, and he worked to bridge those gaps in time by continuing to educate incoming students about the University’s history and the legacy of its past.13 Chapman’s contributions to campus movements for racial justice as a scholar and activist were considerable, and his legacy as an organizer in North Carolina continues to surface in more contemporary movements for Black voting rights and criminal justice reform.14 Chapman’s masters thesis, dissertation, and other writings influenced two decades of students interested in the Black history of the institution, and he was one of the first scholars to explore the connections between institutions of higher education and the legacy of enslavement, asking questions about the history of predominantly white institutions that other scholars would not begin to explore until a decade later.

-Although Chapman, as an older white cisgendered heterosexual man from Ohio, was significantly different in many ways from the young Black largely female leadership of the movements he supported, Chapman’s dedication to racial justice propelled him into almost every social justice campaign in Chapel Hill through the 1990s and 2000s.
+Although Chapman, as an older white heterosexual man from Ohio, was significantly different in many ways from the young Black largely female leadership of the movements he supported, Chapman’s dedication to racial justice propelled him into almost every social justice campaign in Chapel Hill through the 1990s and 2000s.
 Cognizant of the supporting role he could play as a white man in racial justice movements, Chapman continued to use his privileges to assist justice movements on the campus that were led by Black students and workers.
 His involvement in activism surrounding public acknowledgement of the University’s history led many white students and faculty into conversations about racial justice on the campus for the first time.
 Deeply committed to teaching white people about anti-racism, Chapman dedicated much of his organizing energies at the University to addressing white students and faculty, teaching them how to disinvest from white supremacy.15